Music theory

 Oral examination (30 min):

-• Analysis: Spontaneous analysis of a presented work or extract from a work (max.
+• Analysis: Spontaneous analysis of an unseen work or extract from a work (max.
 1 A4 page) (without preparation time).
 The duration of the examination is approx. 10 minutes.

-• Ear training: sight-singing, listening for mistakes in a polyphony, tapping a two-part rhythm (according to notation), listening to four-part chords.
+• Aural skills: sight-singing, listening for mistakes in chords, realisation (tapping) of a notated two-part rhythm, analysis of four-part chords.
 The duration of the examination is approx. 10 minutes.

-• Interview: Interview with the examination board on motivation, background, previous studies, expectations, possibly on the written examination tasks (presentation of analytical facts, possibly also on the piano, explanations of the compositional procedure, etc.).
+• Interview: Short interview with the examination panel on motivation, background, previous studies, expectations; there may also be questions on the written examination tasks (presentation of analytical facts, possibly also on the piano, explanations of the compositional approach, etc.).
 If a portfolio is available, it can serve as a further basis for the interview.
 The duration of the interview is approx. 10 minutes.

 Advanced piano playing, audition lasting approx. 10 minutes: